 Host to some of the leading barristers in the field, members have been involved in many of the UK’s major cases over the last three decades.
 We have specialist knowledge in every aspect of Planning and Environment Law, including:

 - Green Belt and AONB

 - Residential Development

-Chambers also houses a specialist Real Estate group which is regularly instructed by national developers, local authorities and land owners in connection with substantial property and land disputes.
-Members of the group handle a wide range of matters including option agreements, overage clauses, easements, covenants and disputes concerning commercial and domestic properties.
-Further details can be found here.
+Chambers also houses a specialist Real Estate group which is regularly instructed by national developers, local authorities and landowners in connection with substantial property and land disputes.
+Members of the group handle a wide range of matters including development contracts, option agreements, overage clauses, easements, covenants and disputes concerning commercial and domestic properties.
+Further details can be found here

 Legal 500 2019